-The HEJC meets in the Harvard Center for the Environment Seminar Room 310 which is located on the third floor of the Geological Museum (26 Oxford St).
-Directions are available here.
+The HEJC meets in the Harvard University Center for the Environment, which is located on the fourth floor of the Harvard Museum of Comparative Zoology (MCZ), 26 Oxford St. Directions are available here.

-Meetings for Spring 2016 are Thursdays at 12pm.
+Meetings for Fall 2016 are Tuesdays at 12pm.
 For more details, join our mailing list.